rteshnizi/tethered-pair-v2/README.md

 ## TODO:

-1. Construct a DS to access triangles and edges and pts the way we need them in the alg (02/08)
+1. ~~Construct a DS to access triangles and edges and pts the way we need them in the alg (02/08)~~
+2. We can now traverse th triangulation, maintain the funnel (06/08)
-2. Add a cable entity whose shape is a line (for debugging)
+3. Add a cable entity whose shape is a line (for debugging)